If you are a sharemilker or dairy herd owner it is likely you will at some stage move livestock or change farm on Moving Day (June 1).

 If you have purchased a herd, you will need to register a new NAIT number and TBfree herd number and record NAIT receiving movements for the animals you have purchased.

-If you have an existing NAIT number and TBfree herd number and intend to run the herds as one, you may use one NAIT number and herd number for all of your farms provided all of the farms are within a 10km radius of the central/main farm.
+If you have an existing NAIT number and TBfree herd number and intend to run the herds as one, you may use one NAIT number and herd number for all locations, provided all the farms are within a circle with a 10km radius.
 You will need to contact OSPRI to assess the TB status of the herd.
-If the new herd is located outside of the 10km radius from the current farm, you will need to register a new NAIT and TBfree herd number and record NAIT movements between the properties.
+If the new herd is located outside of the 10km radius radius, you will need to register a new NAIT and TBfree herd number and record NAIT movements between the properties.

 Adding a new farm or runoff block